At

 Once the truck driving job

-a difficult time finding steady employment, and we mostly lived off of
+ended, I had a difficult time finding steady employment, and we mostly lived off of

 Pam's waitress income.
 I did find the occasional odd job.